michel1991/ocp-java-11/modulars/README.md

 A service consists of the service provider interface and logic to look up implementations using a service locator.
 This makes option D correct.
 Make sure you know that the service provider itself is the implementation, which is not considered part of the service.

-### Suppose you have separate modules for a service provider interface, service provider, service locator, and consumer.
-Which modules need to specify a requires directive on the service provider interface?
-* A. Service locator
-* B. Service provider
-* C. Consumer
-* D. Consumer and service locator
-* E. Consumer and service provider
-* F. Service locator and service provider
-* G. Consumer, service locator, and service provider
-* H. None of the above

-The service provider interface needs to be available to all three, making option G correct.
-The service provider needs to implement the interface.
-The service locator needs it to look up the interface.
-The consumer needs it to call methods on the interface.

 #### Suppose you have a project with one package named magic.wand and another project with one package named magic.potion.
 These projects have a circular dependency, so you decide to create a third project named magic.helper.
 The magic.helper module has the common code containing a package named magic.util.
 For simplicity, let’s give each module the same name as the package.
 Which of the following need to appear in your module-info files?
 (Choose all that apply.)
 * A. exports magic.potion; in the potion project